vitkolos/notes-iuip/semestr1-erasmus/information-visualization/lecture.md

 		- even on a line, choosing the right order of the nodes is an interesting question
 	- radial layouts
 		- nodes on concentric circles
+		- may be based on the selected node
 	- force-directed layout
 		- attractive forces (links) and repulsive forces (nodes)
 		- repulsion of nodes decreases with distance … $\frac1{d^2}$